-3.2.2 Decrease in the prevalence of chronic illnesses
+3.2.3 Decrease in the prevalence and incidence of chronic illnesses

-The aim is to decrease the prevalence of chronic illness through improved detection, management, follow-up and support.
+The aim is to decrease the prevalence and incidence of chronic illness through improved detection, management, follow-up and support.
 The National Information Data System (NIDS) makes provision for monitoring incidence of diabetes and hypertension:

-Diabetes incidence (per 1000 population).
-The 2010 baseline is 3.
-The 2020 target is 2.43 and the target for 2030 is 1.98.
-Source: DHIS
+Diabetes incidence and prevalence (per 1000 population).
+The 2010 baseline is 2.2 per 1000.
+The 2020 target is 1 and the target for 2030 is 1 (Source: DHIS)

-Hypertension incidence (per 1000 population over 40 years).
-The 2010 baseline is 29.8.
-The target for 2020 is 24.3 and for 2030 the target is 19.8.
-Source: DHIS
+Hypertension incidence and prevalence (per 1000 population over 40 years).
+The 2010 baseline is 29.5.
+The target for 2020 is 11.4 and for 2030 the target is 7.
+(Source: DHIS)

-3.2.3 Prevalence and incidence of communicable diseases
+3.2.4 Prevalence and incidence of communicable diseases